 Feel free to contact students directly who apply for your opportunities.
 However, when contacting students by email or phone, please be certain to clearly state the organization you represent and the position you are contacting them about.
 Any email correspondence must come through your company/organization email account and not a personal email address.
 Organizations are also encouraged to leverage the student messaging options in Handshake, following these suggested messaging best practices.

 No adult entertainment industry positions, escort services, presentation modeling or similar activity associated with the use of alcohol or other drugs will be accepted.

 VCU’s career centers strive for open access and connections between students and employers.
 However, we reserve the right to accept or deny any position or recruiting organization based upon internal criteria.
+We reserve the right to decline access to our recruiting platform to organizations who have been flagged in Handshake for suspicious or unprofessional activities at our fellow colleges and universities.
 Additionally, we may deny or remove access rights for organizations that do not meet the above standards or do not match the mission of VCU or its career centers.